Yesarizade Mustafa Izzet Efendi: Life and work

 Yesarizade Mustafa Izzet Efendi's date of birth is not known, but is assumed to be in the 1770s.
-He was born in Constantinople and was the son of the calligrapher, Mehmed Esad Yesari.
+He was born in Constantinople and was the son of calligrapher Mehmed Esad Yesari.

 After studying calligraphy with his father, he served as a Kazasker of Rumelia.
-Mustafa became a well known calligrapher in his own right, and taught students at the Imperial Court.
+Mustafa became a well known calligrapher in his own right and taught students at the Imperial Court.